Trams in London: Horse trams

 The first generation of trams in London started in March 1861 when a horse tramway began operating between Marble Arch and Notting Hill Gate.
 This was followed a month later by a route along Victoria Street in Westminster.

-These first lines were operated by an American entrpreneur, George Francis Train.
+These first lines were operated by an American entrepreneur, George Francis Train.
 Initially, there was strong opposition as, although it was popular with its passengers, the first designs had rails that stood proud of the road surface and created an obstruction for other traffic.
 This came to a head in 1861 when Train was arrested for "breaking and injuring" the Uxbridge Road and his plans were put on hold.

 Eventually Parliament passed legislation permitting tram services, on the condition that the rails were recessed into the carriageway and that the tramways were shared with other road users.
-Costs of maintenance of the tramway and its immediately neighbouring road carriageway would be borne by the tram companies, thus benefiting the ratepayers, who had been bearing the full cost of highway repairs since the abolition of turnpikes.
+Costs of maintenance of the tramway and its immediate neighbouring road carriageway would be borne by the tram companies, thus benefiting the ratepayers, who had been bearing the full cost of highway repairs since the abolition of turnpikes.
 Fares were set at 1d (1 penny) per mile, with half-price early and late workmen's services.
 After a demonstration line was built at the Crystal Palace, the first lines authorised by the Act of Parliament in 1870 ran from: